ddeng36/script-boot/README.md

 - @Upload: Upload file to the server.

-- @Jwt: Using jsonwebtoken to create jwt token.
+- @Jwt: Using jsonwebtoken to create jwt token.JWT and Upload will set callback function in routerMiddleware, while setRouter() will bind the callback function to app.

 - 404 & 500 pages